MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 ## Oracle Migration process details

 You should continually reassess your infrastructure requirements to improve performance and reduce costs using the relevant type of Azure Virtual Machine.
-For more information, see [Capacity planning for Oracle on Azure](./oracle-capacity-planning.md).
+For more information, see [Capacity planning for migrating Oracle workloads to Azure landing zones](./oracle-capacity-planning.md).

 Review the migration resources to define your Oracle to Azure migration process, and in addition: